kintone-labs/kintone-ui-component/docs/document_en/docs/components/mobile/mobile-notification.md

 ### Method

-This is a list of available methods.
+Here is a list of available methods:

 #### open()
-Show MobileNotification
+Show the MobileNotification

 ##### Parameter
 none